aindrajaya/blockchain/defi/notes.md

 =============================
 --> Liquidity Mining
 Liquidity mining is a process in which crypto holders lend assets to a decentralized exchange in return for rewards.
 These rewards commonly stem from trading fees that are accrued from tradeers swapping tokens.
+Attracting liquidity
+>How it Works
+Liquidity Mining is a decentralized finance mechanism where in participanst provide some of their crypto assets into various liquidity pools, from which they're rewarded with tokens and fees.
+You can provide liquidity by depositing crypto in a trading pair and earning the rewards from trading fees.
+Users have to pay a small fee for swapping tokens in a trading pair.
+The small fees serves as the source of rewards for liquidity providers.

 =============================
 --> Staking